Volleyball Takes Off in Stellenbosch Schools, South Africa: One Coach at a Time

 - 3 min read

-From April to May 2025, we had the joy of organising GURU volleyball coach courses in two vibrant communities: Kayamandi and Cloetesville, South Africa.
+From March to May 2025, we had the joy of organising GURU volleyball coach courses in two vibrant communities of South Africa: Kayamandi and Cloetesville.
 This exciting initiative was made possible through a partnership with the Open Play Foundation, an organisation dedicated to creating safe, inclusive and engaging recreational spaces for children across the greater Stellenbosch area.

 Cloetesville: Growing the Game Through Local Leadership